davadazaita/davadazaita/README.md

 ## That same old question:

-This is a problem for terrorist monkeys baptized by the devil.
+## This is a problem for terrorist monkeys baptized by the devil ???

-If a monkey runs through my land and the monkey charges to jump onto its branch, logically, either it charges and shares the profit, or it doesn't charge anything.
+## If a monkey runs through my land and the monkey charges to jump onto its branch, logically, either it charges and shares the profit, or it doesn't charge anything.

 ---